meangrape/gogurl/README.md

 :"2018-02-27T11:46:36Z"}' http://go/links`

 Here's how to curl it remotely, with a client certificate:
-   `curl -XPOST -H "Content-Type: application/json" -E ./meangrape_hackage.pem -d '{"name":"pro","url":"https://graphs.sentenai.net/prometheus", "hits":0,
+   `curl -XPOST -H "Content-Type: application/json" -E ./meangrape.pem -d '{"name":"pro","url":"https://graphs.sentenai.net/prometheus", "hits":0,
    "created_at":"2018-02-27T11:46:36Z"}' https://go.sentenai.net/links`

+   You'll notice the full domain name.
+This is because in nginx, in order to stop TLS complaining at us, we use `go.domain.tld` as the server_name with an alias to `go`

 **GET /links/$name/edit/$newurl**
   Edits the target URL for a name